-Candidates and reviewers should consider the resources on the University's Inclusive View of Scholarship excellent performance and the promise of continued excellence in 1) teaching, 2) service, and 3) research, creative work, and scholarship.
+UHAP Chapter 3.3.02.B states that promotion and tenure require excellent performance and the promise of continued excellence in 1) teaching, 2) service, and 3) research, creative work, and scholarship.
 The University values an inclusive view of scholarship in the recognition that knowledge is acquired and advanced through discovery, integration, application, and teaching.
 Given this perspective, promotion and tenure reviews, as detailed in the criteria of individual departments and colleges, will recognize original research contributions in peer-reviewed publications as well as integrative and applied forms of scholarship that involve cross-cutting collaborations with business and community partners, including translational research, commercialization activities, and patents.